constellr/insight-phenology/README.md

 - CSV file using literature values for ecological optima (GDD corridors) for crop varieties and grwowht stages

 ## feature engineering
-- prepration of CSV outputs
+- preparation of CSV outputs

 ## plotting
 - plotting and visualization functions